chrisXchen/lift-lab-backend/README.md

 Here's a [complex example from wikipedia](https://upload.wikimedia.org/wikipedia/commons/2/20/Sitemap_google.jpg), but you can create one without the screenshots, drop shadows, etc. ... just names of pages and where they flow to.

+It'll look like this:                            --- UPLOAD Home page -> Login/Signup -> Workouts -> Goals

 ## User Stories or Use Cases

 (__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

-1. as non-registered user, I can register a new account with the site
+1. As a non-registered user, I can register a new account with the site
-2. as a user, I can log in to the site
+2. As a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. As a user, I can create a new workout
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. As a user, I can view all of the workouts I've created in a single list
-5. as a user, I can add items to an existing grocery list
+5. As a user, I can add goals to an existing workout
-6. as a user, I can cross off items in an existing grocery list
+6. As a user, I can mark goals as completed in an existing workout
+7. As a user, I can view my progress towards my goals

 ## Research Topics

 (__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

-* (5 points) Integrate user authentication
-    * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
+* (1 point) Fitness Calculator API - An external API from Rapid API to fetch fitness related data
+* (1 point) Muscle Group Image Generator API - Another external API from Rapid API to fetch muscle group related images
+* (3 points) Unit Testing with Mocha - JavaScript testing framework to write unit tests for the application
-* (4 points) Perform client side form validation using a JavaScript library
+* (3 points) Client Side Form Validation - Using a JavaScript library to perform client side form validation on user inputs.

-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
-* (5 points) vue.js
+* (6 points) React - this is a maybe
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)

 ## [Link to Initial Main Project File](app.mjs)